Calas and beaches of Mallorca; discover them, live them, feel them…

 Mallorca has 555 km of coastline where there are more than 250 coves and beaches

-Along it we can find hundreds of coves and beaches of all sizes: from extensive sandy areas several kilometers in length to hidden coves just a few meters wide.
+Along it we can find hundreds of coves and beaches of all sizes: from extensive sandbanks several kilometers long to hidden coves just a few meters wide.
 The coast of Mallorca can provide the experience that any visitor is looking for.

-Several tourist complexes have grown up in different parts of the coast
+Several tourist complexes have grown in different points of the coast

-To provide tourists with all possible comforts in terms of safety, comfort, leisure options … But it is also possible to find secluded and lonely beaches, practically unknown, a few kilometers away, where you can enjoy the tranquility.
+Providing tourists with all the possible conveniences in terms of safety, comfort, leisure activities… But it is also possible to find secluded and secluded beaches, practically unknown, a few kilometers away, where you can enjoy peace and quiet.

-What is common to all of them is the enjoyment of the usually calm waters of the Mediterranean
+What is common to all of them is the enjoyment of the normally calm waters of the Mediterranean

 And a mild climate with many sunny days a year.
-That sun that combined with the sea of Mallorca creates a unique light in the world and that for decades has attracted painters from all over the world to try to capture it.
+That sun that, combined with the sea of Mallorca, creates a light that is unique in the world and that for decades has attracted painters from all over the world to try to capture it.

-Its waters, navigated since the most remote antiquity, still harbor secrets to discover
+Its waters, navigated since ancient times, still harbor secrets to be discovered

 Hundreds, if not thousands, of ships ended up at the bottom of these waters, victims of storms or pirates, before reaching the refuge provided by the many natural harbors scattered along the coast of Mallorca.